tomjn/WordPress-The-Right-Way/en/servers_and_deployment/migrations.md

 Since server moves and domain changes are a large topic, we're going to cover only the most important things.

+## Imports and Exports

+When performing imports and exports, there are a lot of pitfalls as your site increases in size.
+To avoid problems, do the following:

+ - **Use WP CLI** to run imports and exports.
+The admin UI is limited by the PHP time limits, if your import or export doesn't finish within the available time, it can fail.
+Running in a terminal using WP CLI gives you unlimited time to do it
+ - **Ask the exporter to generate in 5MB chunks**.
+This reduces the memory requirements of each individual import, and gives a lot more flexibility
+ - **Disable image resizing**.
+This speeds up importing of images, letting you manually resize in bulk once the content is imported.

 ## Server Moves

 On a new server, the environment may not match the old environment, and so you should look out for: